maria-antoniak/bad-seeds/README.md

 ```

 If the seed list is empty, this means that we were unable to find a documented seed list for that category and paper.

-**Note:** When using these seeds, make sure to cite the original papers and give credit to the authors who curated the seed sets.
-Paper titles and authors are given for each set in the JSON file, and we've included the bibtex for each paper in `gathered_seeds.bib`.

 If you'd like to add new seed sets or improve the documentation for this project, please submit a pull request or contact Maria Antoniak.